pingcap/docs/tidb-cloud/connect-to-tidb-cluster.md

 ---
 title: Connect to Your TiDB Cluster
-summary: Learn how to connect to your TiDB cluster via a SQL client or SQL shell.
+summary: Learn how to connect to your TiDB cluster via different methods.
 ---

 # Connect to Your TiDB Cluster